HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Verification

 It is helpful to know the date verification of attributes was performed, in the case of address and cell number since those attributes change.
-Future versions of this implementation guide will likely include a grammar for indicating this information in match transactions.
+Future versions of this implementation guide will likely include a grammar for indicating verification date in match transactions, as well what evidence was used to verify individual demographic attributes or entire identities.
+This information may also be applied to Patient Weighted Input Information.

 The identity verification level performed to establish matching attributes is another meaningful piece of information to convey in a transaction; for an example of how to include level of identity and authentication assurance in an OpenID Connect user profile, see the section on [Digital Identity](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html).

-When attributes like telephone number are verified as associated with a patient, that information helps to bootstrap new account creation.
+When attributes like email address and telephone number are verified as associated with a patient, that information helps to bootstrap new portal account creation and (later) account recovery.

 An API from USPS may be helpful in verifying individual street addresses in future versions of this implementation guide.

-NPI records can be used to verify provider addresses and telephone numbers today.
+NPI records can be used to verify provider names, addresses and telephone numbers today.

 &emsp;&emsp;